TractorHacking/TractorHacking.github.io/usage.md

 The annotated connector, showing the CANH, CANL, and ground.

-To gather jand decode the CAN packets, an oscilloscope was used to display and save everything.
+To gather and decode the CAN packets, an oscilloscope was used to display and save everything.
 The scope used for this project is a Keysight MSO-X 2012A InfiniiVision Oscilloscope, with the serial decoding license installed.
 This product is available through the Cal Poly electrical engineering equipment checkout window.

+If you are using the previously mentioned scope for this, it is simple to display the feed of CAN data on the screen.
+Although CAN uses two wires for communication, the scope only needs CANH to decode the packets.
+Connect port 1 of the scope to the CANH pin shown in the picture above, and connect scope ground to tractor ground.

+If you turn on the tractor, you will see a live feed of the CANH line, alternating between 2.5V and 5V to indicate zeroes and ones.
+To instruct the scope to identify this as CAN data, press the 'Serial' key on the right side of the scope.
+Using the front softkeys, change the 'Mode' to 'CAN'.
+Select 'Signals', and change the baud rate to 250Kb/s.
+Return to the previous window.
+Press the 'Lister' button, which will bring up a grid that displays a live feed of the CAN data, broken down into its ID, data, and other components.

 ## ECU Internals